-Violation Explanation Duration Actions Taken to Correct Violation Health Effects Language Total Coliform Our water system failed the drinking water standard for total coliform during May 2022.
-One month We have improved water sample procedures to ensure that this will not occur again.
-Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other potentially harmful bacteria may be present.
-Coliforms were found in more samples than allowed and this was a warning of potential problems.
+Violation Explanation Duration Actions Taken to Correct Violation Health Effects Language Total Coliform Our water system failed the drinking water standard for total coliform during August 2023 and December 2023.
+Two Days in August.
+Three days in December We have improved water sample procedures.
+Flushing the water tap for 5 minutes.
+Spray with 10% chlorine solution or flame and allow to sit for ~ 1 min before sampling.
+Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a potential pathway exists through which contamination may enter the drinking water distribution system.
+We found coliforms indicating the need to look for potential problems in water treatment or distribution.
+When this occurs, we are required to conduct assessment(s) to identify problems and to correct any problems that were found.